 A: Lathering and scrubbing hands creates friction, which helps lift dirt, grease and microbes from skin.

 Q: I feel like I’m wasting so much water.
 Can I turn off the faucet while I scrub my hands?

 A: Yes; you can!
 Turning off the faucet after wetting hands saves water, and there are few data to prove whether significant numbers of germs are transferred between hands and the faucet.

 Q: What type of soap should I use?
 I can’t find any antibacterial soap.

 To date, studies have shown that there is no added health benefit for consumers (this does not include professionals in the healthcare setting) using soaps containing antibacterial ingredients compared with using plain soap.
-As a result, the United States Food and Drug Administration (FDA) issued a final rule in September 2016 that 19 ingredients in common “antibacterial” soaps, including triclosan, were no more effective than non-antibacterial soap and water and thus these products are no longer able to be marketed to the general public.
+As a result, FDA issued a final rule in September 2016 that 19 ingredients in common “antibacterial” soaps, including triclosan, were no more effective than non-antibacterial soap and water and thus these products are no longer able to be marketed to the general public.

 Q: What’s up with the 20 second rule?

 A: Evidence suggests that washing hands for about 15-30 seconds removes more germs from hands than washing for shorter periods.

 A: Germs can be transferred more easily to and from wet hands; therefore, hands should be dried after washing.

 Q: My hands are raw, cracked and bleeding from all of the handwashing.
 Can I moisturize?